 Dad especially needs some time on vacation to recharge, so why not send him to one of the best golf courses in Florida?
 The Signal Hill Golf Course is one of the best things to do in Panama City.

 How many golf courses have you played that are directly across from the beach?
 Signal Hill sits across from the Gulf, so even on the hottest of days, you’re still getting a coastal breeze here and there.

 With 18 holes, Spring Hill Golf Course boasts terrific views and challenging play for golfers at every skill level.
 The well-groomed fairways make the course difficult, but friendly staff will always give you tips!

 Afterward, head to the Snack Bar!
 After a day on the green, you’ll need a cool drink and maybe some food over which to discuss your last game.
 Signal Hill proudly serves breakfast and lunch.

-You can find Signal Hill Golf Course right next to St. Andrews State Park. you must reserve your tee time in advance.
-18 holes of golf with no cart rental costs $34 from 6 – 11 AM, $29.50 from 11 AM – 2 PM, and $25 from 2 PM – close.
+You can find Signal Hill Golf Course right next to St. Andrews State Park.
+You must reserve your tee time in advance.

 Did You Find This Post Helpful?

 If so, we would love to keep in touch!
 We enjoy seeing photos and comments about your experiences in Florida!
 You can follow us on Instagram and we will repost your photos on our feed and comment too!
 Just tag us at @floridatrippers and hashtag #floridatrippers.
 We can’t wait to see your travels!